Breakthrough-Energy/docs/source/dev/idea_list.md

 - Understand the data set and the [current methodology](https://github.com/Breakthrough-Energy/PreREISE#d-demand-data)
 - Literature review to understand prediction models for time series data
-- Collect data to build training/validation/testing sets to rank algorithms using various metrics
+- Collect data to build training/testing sets
-- Setup platform to cross-validate with the data in order to evaluate algorithm performance
+- Evaluate algorithms using cross validation or other metrics
 - Integrate most suitable algorithm(s) in our code base and generate new time series for our power system model

 **Requirements:**